Lemming97/agoply/README.md

 - Portfolio performance tracked on an interactive Recharts line chart (1D / 1W / 1M / 1Y views)
 - Weekly leaderboard against other students
 - Assets locked until the corresponding level is completed in Education
+- Live "trading style" banner shows your current risk profile as it updates after every trade, with a one-tap link to the full breakdown on the Invest tab

 ---